-129 Leading representatives of virtually all branches of science had assembled here for the meeting with the USSR president.

-130 Opening the meeting, G.A.
-Mesyats, chairman of the Presidium of the Urals Scientific Center and vice-president of the USSR Academy of Sciences, dwelt in detail on the main activities of the Urals branch of the Academy, which now unites 38 scientific institutions, special design bureaux for scientific instrument making, and a number of engineering centers.

-131 The majority of those who took part in the exchange of views drew attention to problems of the development of fundamental science, having noted the need to raise its prestige, renew the material base, and strengthen higher educational establishments.
+- 114. As the saying goes, there are goods and goods.
+It is very important, the president of the USSR noted, to use the great intellectual and technical potential of the defense sector to obtain output of the hightest category.
+The exhibition displays the most modern models of medical apparatus, household electronics, and video equipment.
+It was emphasized in the conversation that it was important for these items to be put into mass production more quickly and that they should become not just exhibition display items but goods which everyone can buy. - 115.
+A detailed dialogue about the problems being tackled by Soviet scientists and about the development of the scientific potential and of the Urals took place at the Institute of Metals Physics of the Urals Scientific Center. - 116.
+Leading representatives of virtually all branches of science had assembled here for the meeting with the USSR president. - 117.
+Opening the meeting, G.A.
+Mesyats, chairman of the Presidium of the Urals Scientific Center and vice-president of the USSR Academy of Sciences, dwelt in detail on the main activities of the Urals branch of the Academy, which now unites 38 scientific institutions, special design bureau for scientific instrument making, and a number of engineering centers. - 118.
+The majority of those who took part in the exchange of views drew attention to problems of the development of fundamental science, having noted the need to raise its prestige, renew the material base, and strengthen higher educational establishments.
 In particular, it was pointed out that the interests of the development of fundamental science and the results of the introduction of market principles in the economy are now entering into a contradiction.
-A firm legislative base, which removes this tendency, is necessary, the speakers believe.

-132 It was said also that the scientists' limited opportunities for developing international contacts is one of the factors restraining progress in science and research.

-133 Addressing the meeting, M.S.
+A firm legislative base, which removes this tendency, is necessary, the speakers believe. - 119.
+It was said also that the scientists' limited opportunities for developing international contacts is one of the factors restraining progress in science and research. - 120.
+Addressing the meeting, M.S.
 Gorbachev said in particular: I profess the following point of view.
 In politics there would be fewer mistakes, policy well-grounded, real, and effective, if it rested on scientific knowledge.
 A scientific prediction of our advance is especially topical in the Urals, in a region which plays an immense role in the development of the productive forces of the entire country.
 The Urals have taken on too many of the country's worries during the years that were difficult for it, for us to continue exploiting it today without thinking of anything apart from increasing capacities and labor resources.

+FBIS Concatenated Daily Reports.
+1990

-134 In this hall I have heard much that is useful and interesting, M.S.
+- 121. In this hall I have heard much that is useful and interesting, M.S.
 Gorbachev stressed.
-Now, according to him, is precisely the moment for everyone together to think soundly about things, including the question of how it came to pass that such a Oblast, has found itself with such old capital stock.

-135 Responding to the addresses by the scientists, M.S.
-Gorbachev noted that he shares their concern over the state and fate of fundamental science in the Soviet Union.

-136 The president replied to questions by participants in the meeting concerning both problems of scientific and technical progress and the realities of today's socio-political situation in the country.

-137 In the evening a meeting between representatives of the working people of Sverdlovsk oblast, party, war and labor veterans and M.S.
-Gorbachev took place in the Youth Palace.
+Now, according to him, is precisely the moment for everyone together to think soundly about things, including the question of how it came to pass that such a oblast, has found itself with such old capital stock. - 122.
+Responding to the addresses by the scientists, M.S.
+Gorbachev noted that he shares their concern over the state and fate of fundamental science in the Soviet Union. - 123.
+The president replied to questions by participants in the meeting concerning both problems of scientific and technical progress and the realities of today's socio-political situation in the country. - 124.
+In the evening a meeting between representatives of the working people of Sverdlovsk oblast, party, war and labor veterans and M.S.
+Gorbachev took place in the Youth Palace. - 125.
 The participants in the meeting were addressed by M.S.
 Gorbachev.
-The address will be published in the press. (endall) 261222
+The address will be published in the press.

-139 LD2704123290TAKE12